 Taylor Swift's 'Tortured Poets' is written in blood

 For Swift, the best revenge is her pen.
-One of the first songs from Tortured Poets whose title was was revealed back in February (a vinyl-only bonus track, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
+One of the first Tortured Poets songs revealed back in February (one of the album's many bonus tracks, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
 Screenwriting is one of a few literary ambitions Swift aligns with this project.
-At the Grove mall in Los Angeles, Swift partnered with Spotify to create a mini-library where new lyrics were inscribed in weathered books and on sheets of parchment in the days leading up to its release.
+At The Grove mall in Los Angeles, Swift partnered with Spotify to create a mini-library where new lyrics were inscribed in weathered books and on sheets of parchment in the days leading up to its release.
 The scene was a fans' photo op invoking high art and even scripture.
 In the photographs of the installation that I saw, every bound volume in the library bears Swift's name.
-The message is clear.
-When Taylor Swift makes music, she authors everything around her.
+The message is clear: When Taylor Swift makes music, she authors everything around her.

 Swift's musical approach has always been enthusiastic and absorbent.
 She's created her own sounds by blending country's sturdy song structures with R&B's vibes, rap's cadences and pop's glitz; as a personality and a performer, she's all arms, hugging the world.
 The sound of Tortured Poets offers that familiar embrace, with pop tracks that sparkle with intelligence and meditative ones that wrap tons of comforting aura around Swift's ruminations.
 Beyond a virtually undetectable Post Malone appearance and a Florence Welch duet that also serves as an homage to Swift's current exemplar/best friendly rival Lana Del Rey, the album alternates between co-writes with Jack Antonoff and Aaron Dessner, the producers who have helped Swift find her mature sound, which blends all of her previous approaches without favoring any prevailing trend.
 There are the rap-like, conversational verses, the reaching choruses, the delicate piano meditations, the swooning synth beats.
 Antonoff's songs come closest to her post-1989 chart toppers; Dessner's fulfill her plans to remain an album artist.
 Swift has also written two songs on her own, a rarity for her; both come as close to ferocity as she gets.
 As a sustained listen, Tortured Poets harkens back to high points throughout Swift's career, creating a comforting environment that both supports and balances the intensity of her storytelling.